kammamuri999/daddyandthekids/src/posts/11-things-all-dads-wish-their-kids-knew-before-they-grow-up.md

 > Tony Robbins is a legend in the self help category.
 With his great charisma and attitude he has the ability to motivate and empower anyone.

-## 2. Keep your promises and be honest.
+## 2. Keep your promises and be honest

 Do what you say you will do. **Never make excuses.** Stop making excuses for why you couldn't do something, or why you weren’t able to accomplish something.
 If you make a promise, make sure you are going to stick to it.
 Don’t give excuses about why you couldn’t make it.
 Don’t put things off for later; do them now.
 Being reliable and trustworthy is so important, and making excuses makes your will power weaker, no matter what the excuse is.
 Honesty, on the same level is important because your destiny is in your hands.

-## 3. Respect nature and its gifts.
+## 3. Respect nature and its gifts

 Nature is all around you, so don't forget that you're a part of it.
 Appreciate that these things are part of your life too.
 Give nature a little extra attention whenever you can, and talk about it with your kids.